PostgreSQL Partition Manager Extension (pg_partman)

 • p_parent_table - parent table of the partition set.
 Must be schema qualified and match a parent table name already configured in pg_partman.

-• p_batch_count - an optional argument, this sets how many times to move the amount of data equal to the p_batch_interval argument (or default partition interval if not set) in a single run of the function.
+• p_loop_count - an optional argument, this sets how many times to move the amount of data equal to the p_batch_interval argument (or default partition interval if not set) in a single run of the function.
 Defaults to 1.

 • p_batch_interval - optional argument.
 A time or id interval of how much of the data to move.
-This can be smaller than the partition interval, allowing for very large sized partitions to be broken up into smaller commit batches.
+This can be smaller than the partition interval, allowing for very large partitions to be broken up into smaller commit batches.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
 Note that the value must be given as text to this parameter.

-• p_keep_table - an optional argument, setting this to false will cause the old child table to be dropped instead of uninherited/unattached after all of its data has been moved.
+• p_keep_table - an optional argument, setting this to false will cause the old child table to be dropped instead of detached after all of its data has been moved.
 Note that it takes at least two batches to actually drop a table from the set.

 • p_lock_wait - optional argument, sets how long in seconds to wait for either the table or a row to be unlocked before timing out.
 Default is to wait forever.